 Special Investment Program: a two-year package of inputs for TUP participants which includes transfer of assets, subsistence support, flexible savings and development of social support network.

 Enterprise development training: a two-year package of training inputs for TUP participants which includes specialist classroom-based enterprise development training, weekly home visits, involving hands-on training and monthly; quarterly and six monthly refresher training.

-Social development and Human Rights: These activities include raising awareness about human rights, gender equity and social issues among the ultra poor and the community, creating a local community volunteer support group, to provide protection and material and moral support to ultra poor households and capacity building and advocacy among officials, elected representative, influential local elites and members of civil society to mobilize support for the poorest.
+Social development and Human Rights: These activities include raising awareness about human rights, gender equity and social issues among people in ultra-poverty and their communities, creating a local community volunteer support group, to provide protection and material and moral support to ultra-poor households and capacity building and advocacy among officials, elected representative, influential local elites and members of civil society to mobilize support for the poorest people.

 Essential healthcare: working through its innovative network of community-based health workers focusing on preventing the occurrence of financially-devastating health crises and ensuring basic health care services.

 - Funding Partner: Ministry of Agriculture, IFAD, MISFA